 If you are running versions 8, 9, or 10 you can use this method:

-• In the left sidebar of the Manage Add-ons window that appears use the drop down box at the bottom to change to All add-ons
+- In the left sidebar of the Manage Add-ons window that appears use the drop down box at the bottom to change to

 Alternatively Microsoft provides this knowledgebase article that is said to work for all Internet Explorer versions on all versions of Windows.
 Care should be taken when using this method since it involves editing the Windows registry.